LivePersonInc/developer-center/pages/Documents/RichMessaging/ViberTemplates/quick-replies-template.md

 ### Overview

-Quick Replies for Viber include the question/statement text and a set of up to 11 replies that each contain:
+Quick Replies for Viber include the question/statement text and a set of up to 11 replies that will appear as a custom keyboard.
+The Quick Replies can contain:

 * Title text (including emojis)
 * Publish text click action